globusdigital/deep-copy/README.md

 the deep copying has been stopped.
 It might especially be useful when one or more structs have circular references.

+To change a method name of deep copying, use `--method` option.

 ## Usage

 Pass either path to the folder containing the types or the module name: